 Our Work in Congo: Grauer’s Gorillas in Two Areas

 The Fossey Fund’s efforts to help protect gorillas in the Democratic Republic of Congo have been ongoing since 2001.
-Congo is home to both mountain gorillas (in Virunga National Park, which adjoins Rwanda’s Volcanoes National Park) and to the lesser-known Grauer’s gorillas further to the west.
+Congo is home to both mountain gorillas (in Virunga National Park, which adjoins Rwanda’s Volcanoes National Park) and to the lesser-known Grauer’s gorillas farther to the west.
 The Fossey Fund has worked with Congo’s park and wildlife authorities (ICCN) as well as local communities there over the years to address poaching, conserve critical habitat, set up education programs, and help with the rehabilitation of rescued gorillas.

 Unfortunately, Congo has suffered from decades of civil war and insecurity, resulting in extreme poverty and dire conditions in many areas, including where we work.